FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 the EIGRP and OSPF routing protocols.
 It turns out that these routing protocols have a similar problem to us.
 They need to distribute Alive or Dead status to all the nodes so your routing tables are up to date.

 And what is presence if not Alive or Dead status information?
-Now OSPF takes the problematic-but-works-at-limited enough-scale approach of sending a complete copy of state every time anything changes.
+Now OSPF takes the problematic, but working at limited enough scale, approach of sending a complete copy of state every time anything changes.
 Its a known flaw but it works.
 Now EIGRP uses incremental updates and that's exactly what i propose we copy.
 This MSC therefore proposes that we change presence to be a incremental system that only communicates state changes and move expiry into a separate subsystem of presence, we have called the heartbeat system.